Dancing the PayCheck ChaCha

 I’ve tried threats, sweet talk, and ‘making a game of it’ as one of those Motivate Your Employees books suggested.
 It’s hopeless.
 I don’t expect much from him, but it would be nice to get a bare minimum.
 I’d like to fire him, but my boss doesn’t want to even talk about it.
 What can I do?

-You’ve correctly tested some basic strategies – good for you! – and it sounds like you’ve also made a couple of basic mistakes.
+You’ve correctly tested some basic strategies – good for you! – and it sounds like you’ve also made a few basic mistakes.

 Clearly outlining deliverable consequences of poor performance in a non-threatening tone is good management.
 But if your ‘threats’ are warnings about consequences you can’t actually deliver because of lack of management support, that’s a mistake.